 Listen: The full interview with Steve Levitsky, co-author of How Democracies Die

 In just one instance, Syrian dictator Bashar al-Assad dismissed an Amnesty International report detailing as many as 13,000 extrajudicial killings by Assad’s regime at the Seydnaya Prison between 2011 and 2015 by saying, “You can forge anything these days.
 We are living in a fake-news era.”

-As Arturo Sarukhan, Italy’s former ambassador to the United States, said on Twitter, “What happens to democracy in the US reverberates globally.
+As Arturo Sarukhan, Mexico’s former ambassador to the United States, said on Twitter, “What happens to democracy in the US reverberates globally.
 Trump’s further erosion of democracy would have a domino effect felt around the world.”

 Democracy is fragile, and susceptible to attack from the inside.
 Drawing strength from economic resentment and underlying prejudice, populist authoritarian leaders have a knack for turning election victories into mandates to dramatically reshape power structures that reinforce the power of the few over the many.
 That paradox is explained by Jan-Werner Müller, a political scientist at Princeton University, in his 2016 book What Is Populism?

 “In addition to being anti-elitist, populists are always anti-pluralist.
 Populists claim that they, and they alone, represent the people,” Müller wrote.